St. Andrew's Episcopal Church (Birmingham, Alabama)

 However, another change had begun which was to give St. Andrew's a special character and a unique place in the Diocese of Alabama.
 Beginning in a small way in the early 1940s, St. Andrew's gradually became an Anglo-Catholic parish with an emphasis on the celebration of the Eucharist and on traditional ceremonies and liturgy.
 Father Robert Yancey Marlow (priest from 1951 to 1959) strengthened the “high” church profile of the church, as did Fr.
 Robert Woodfield and Fr.
 Bruce Wirtz.

 As this Anglo-Catholic parish, St. Andrew's often led the way in Alabama in liturgical innovation and experimentation.
-The “bells and smells” of ancient practice have been happily combined with the contemporary language of the 1979 Book of Common Prayer and increasing lay participation in all aspects of parish life.
+The “bells and smells” of ancient practice have been combined with the contemporary language of the 1979 Book of Common Prayer and increasing lay participation in all aspects of parish life.
 These liturgical elements have attracted new parishioners to St. Andrew's, but an equal attraction has been its outreach ministry.

 Since the 1960s, this parish has addressed the issue of racial exclusion in the Episcopal Church, advocated the consecration of women priests, welcomed gay and lesbian members, supported ministry to the University of Alabama at Birmingham, established a soup kitchen (which became Community Kitchens) with the efforts of Fr.
 Maurice Branscomb, provided group homes for the mentally challenged through the St. Andrew's Foundation fostered by Fr.
 Francis Walter, ministered to people with AIDS/HIV, offered literacy training for adults, and produced the Red Door Arts workshops and concert series.

 A new parish hall was built and dedicated on Epiphany, 1989.
 After a million dollar capital campaign in 2000, the church itself was historically restored and new roofs were put on the parish hall and church under the charge of Fr.
 Marc Burnette.
 The parish sent a record number of people to seminary from 2005 to 2013, including Robyn Arnold, Geoff Evans, Jeff Evans, Seth Olson, Bentley Manning, and Tommie Watkins.

-St. Andrew's has a long list of vigorous, energetic, and faithful rectors, including:
+St. Andrew's has had a number of rectors, including: